LilaShiba/networks_unit/README.md

 Shuler, R. (n.d.).
 How Does the Internet Work?
 Retrieved from https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm

 ### Daily Ideas and Tasks

 Your group should have a google doc that details what was done by whom for everyday of class.
 This is to track work, to make sure the work load is fair, and to keep a record of ideas.
 This isn't meant to be busy work or to take a long time.
 At the end of each class you will be given 5 mins to fill this out and to check the FAQ.

-Your ideas are any thoughts- however strange- in connection with class and the end goal of this unit: creating a startup.
-By the time we get to the last lab you will have several ideas documented about what you want your startup to do, what role you want to play, and a deeper understanding of how your team works.
+Your ideas are any thoughts- however strange- in connection with class and the end goal of this unit: building a better internet.
+By the time we get to the last lab you will have several ideas documented about what you want your group to do, what role you want to play, and a deeper understanding of how your team works.

 Feel free to keep a notebook.

 **Example Ideation in Notebook**